Coryf65/OOPS/README.md

-# OOPS
+# C#, .NET and OOP

-> using C# and .Net to learn more about OOP while taking notes to help myself out
+> using C# and .Net to learn more about OOP while taking notes to help myself out.
+This also contains any notes that help me clarify C# .NET and OOP.

+### Code examples:

 1. DungeonsOfDoom, a C# Console App Game
 2. Excercises, some demos and tests, a C# Console App